Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-There are no facts about Jayesh - only understatements.
+God comes over to Jayeshes house to borrow sugar

-Updated on: [24/4/2025]
+Updated on: [25/4/2025]
 <!-- #jokeEnd -->